lsst-tstn/tstn-010/index.rst

 - Have (and pass) a unit test showing the script is of a format that is capable of being executed

-    - This will use the helper class in standardscripts already (BasescriptTestCase).
-This verifies the classes/functions conform with the baseclass and verifies the script won't fail due to syntax etc.
+    - This will use the helper class in ts_scripts (currently ts_standardscripts) already (BasescriptTestCase).
+      This verifies the
+      classes/functions conform with the baseclass and verifies the script won't fail due to syntax etc.
       It does not check format/readability/sensible inputs